hsianktin/hsianktin.github.io/index.md

 aimed at elucidating the deterministic and stochastic dynamics that dictate molecular interactions from a semi-analytical perspective.

 I received my B.S. in the Integrated Science Program at Peking University.
 The program provided me with a broad and relatively in-depth exposure to mathematics (analysis, geometry, topology, dynamical systems, and probability), physics (statistical mechanics), physical chemistry, and biology (molecular, developmental, and evolutionary biology).
 Beyond the training in the classroom, I managed to appreciate different research fields from perspectives of a mathematician, a physicist, and a biologist.
 Even for the same problem of Brownian motion and Langevin equation, the physical approach and the mathematical approach are quite different in the formalism, see my blog post [A note on Langevin Equations and Stochastic Differential Equations](/blog/a-note-on-lange.html) for more details.
+This perspective may have profound consequences on other aspects of stochastic thermodynamics, including the stochastic [work theorem]({{ site.baseurl }}/blog/work-theorem-martingale.html).

 During my undergraduate years, I worked with Prof. [Zhi Qi (齐 志)](https://cqb.pku.edu.cn/qizhi/) on the single-molecule biophysics